 Guilfoy’s Response:

 Despite repeated attempts to coax an admission from him, Guilfoy did not confess to any misconduct during the call.
 His responses were measured and did not indicate any acknowledgment of guilt.
+He denied the allegations 67 times.

-Rather than presenting the call in its entirety, detectives isolated specific phrases from Guilfoy’s responses that could be framed as incriminating when taken out of context.
+Although the recorded call did not produce the confession former detective Fittings sought, she selectively interpreted Guilfoy’s words.
+She also isolated specific phrases from Guilfoy’s responses that could be framed as incriminating when taken out of context.
 These phrases were then used as the foundation for obtaining a warrant for his arrest.

 Cherry-picking statements from recorded conversations is a tactic that can distort the truth and create a narrative that aligns with investigative objectives rather than the evidence.
 By omitting the broader context of Guilfoy’s responses, detectives misrepresented the substance of the call.